-- Verbal Assault that includes condescending language, insults, and swearing are also work injuries where the injured worker should be protected by their employer.
+- Verbal Assault which includes condescending language, insults, and swearing is also a work injury where the injured worker should be protected by their employer.

 - Physical Attacks that could involve shaking, punching, slapping, shoving, and hitting are all preventable work injuries.

-- Sexual Abuse could involve physical, sexual assault, including rape or inappropriate sexual behavior.
+- Sexual Abuse could involve physical, or sexual assault, including rape or inappropriate sexual behavior.